pidge1014/SRD20.Path.V.1.5/Base Classes/Scout.md

 -**Expose Weakness** At 16th level, a vanguard can expose an enemies weakness.
 As a move action, they can point out a vulnerability in an enemy, granting all allies that can hear the vanguard a bonus to damage equal to half your scout level.<br/>
 * **Spy**: You prefer subterfuge to stealth, and have excelled greatly at it. <br/>
 -**Disguise** At 6th level, you may add half your scout levels to your bluff checks.<br/>
--**Underhanded** At 8th level, you may add half your scout levels to your perception and disable device checks.
-You may disable magical traps with disable device.<br/>
+-**Underhanded** At 8th level, you may add half your scout levels to your perception and disable device checks.<br/>
 -**Hide Self** At 10th level, a spy can alter her alignment aura to deceive spells that discern alignment (such as detect evil).
 She may choose to detect as any specific alignment, or to detect as no alignment at all.
 This ability does not protect against spells or effects that cause harm based on alignment.
 Masking her alignment aura is a standard action, and lasts until she changes it again or ends the effect.<br/>
 -**Hide Mind** At 16th level, you gain a constant mind blank effect with a caster level equal to your scout level.
 If it gets dispelled, it returns in 1d4 rounds.<br/>
 * **Outrider**: You have specialized in scouting on the back of a mount.<br/>